stevebarakat/Minimoog/docs/effects-guide.md

 # Effects Guide

-The Minimoog emulator includes two professional-grade effects using native Web Audio API that can be accessed via the Effects dropdown.
+The Minimoog app includes two professional-grade effects using native Web Audio API that can be accessed via the Effects dropdown.

-## Available Effects
+## Effects

 ### Delay

-Professional digital delay with echo and feedback using custom AudioWorklet processor.
+Digital delay with echo and feedback using custom AudioWorklet processor.

 **Controls:**